-Builds on: Y4 Unit 3 Children begin to understand
+Builds on: Y4 Unit 3 -

-some of the links between

-physical geographical

-features and human

-geography.

-Intent: Children describe

-the human and physical geography of a range of significant coastal locations and identify how the coastline is affected by physical processes and human activity.

-Future learning: Y6 Unit 4 - Identifying how the geography of places (including coastal locations)

-might change in the future.
+some of the links between physical geographical features and human geography.
+Intent: Children describe the human and physical geography of a range of significant coastal locations and identify how the coastline is affected by physical processes and human activity.
+Future learning: Y6 Unit 4 - geography of places might change in the future.